-The Dr. Ezekiel R. Dumke College of Health Professions School of Nursing mission statement not only supports the mission of the University and the College, it is unique unto Nursing.
-The School’s mission is to prepare nurses at the practical, associate, baccalaureate, and master’s degree levels while offering an academic setting wherein excellence, global awareness, and diversity are core values.
-To achieve this mission the School of Nursing prepares graduates who will competently practice nursing within a complex local, national, and international environment, understand the significance of evolving healthcare technology, and apply both professional and ethical principles with sensitivity to the diverse needs of individuals, groups, and communities.
+The Weber State University Dumke College of Health Professions (DCHP) School of Nursing’s mission statement supports the mission of Weber State University (WSU) and DCHP.
+The WSU School of Nursing’s mission is unique to the nursing profession and is designed to prepare nurses at the associate’s, bachelor’s and master’s degree levels while offering an academic setting wherein safe patient-centered care, quality improvement, evidence-based practice, teamwork and collaboration, and informatics are core values.
+To achieve this mission the School of Nursing (SON) prepares graduates who will competently practice nursing within a complex local, national, and international environment, understand the significance of evolving healthcare technology, and apply both professional and ethical principles with sensitivity to the diverse needs of individuals, groups, and communities.

 WSU School of Nursing Career Ladder Model

 Meeting the complex healthcare needs of a global society requires varying patterns and levels of nursing education and practice.
-The WSU School of Nursing’s approach to nursing education offers four separate but coordinated levels of study: Practical Nursing, Associate Degree Nursing, Baccalaureate Nursing, and Master’s of Science Nursing.
-Each level of the Program prepares the graduate to either practice nursing or provide leadership within increasingly complex roles and broader levels of autonomy.
+The WSU School of Nursing’s approach to nursing education offers four separate but coordinated programs of study: Associate Degree Nursing, PN to RN (AS/AAS), Bachelor of Science Nursing, and Master of Science Nursing.
+Each program level prepares the graduate to either practice nursing or provide leadership within increasingly complex roles and broader levels of autonomy.
 This progression model, or career-ladder nursing education model, affords the nursing student, each with a unique set of life challenges, the opportunity to engage in life-long learning and expand within his or her professional, cultural, personal, and social roles.